Position Title: Provincial Coordinator

 It is also understood that the skills and background of the Provincial Coordinator will be considered when developing the work plan to maximize the conditions for success of the employee and the network.

-The Provincial Coordinator, along with the Provincial Bookkeeper will provide continuity and stability to the network which often includes many moving parts and chapter turnover.
+The Provincial Coordinator, along with the Provincial Bookkeeper, will provide continuity and stability to the network, which often includes many moving parts and chapter turnover.
 Working with the Board of Directors, they carry out critical tasks that maintain the integrity of the organization, assist individual chapters, provide connections to other activists and their organizations, and strengthen infrastructure.
-The work environment has little day to day supervision and requires initiative, the ability to develop structures and processes, and efforts towards consistent communication.
+The work environment has little day-to-day supervision and requires initiative, the ability to develop structures and processes, and efforts towards consistent communication.
 The Coordinators work cooperatively with all members to ensure the goals of the organization are met.
+The duties above describe the general nature and level of work.
+Additional responsibilities may be assigned that are consistent with the role and organizational needs.
 The following are the detailed responsibilities of the position:

 Administrative